Tobbs101/frontend-task/README.md

 ## How to Execute Tests and Get Coverage Reports

-This project likely uses Jest and Vitest for testing.
-Here's how you can typically run tests and generate coverage reports:
+To run tests and generate coverage reports:

-1.  **Run Tests:** To execute the unit and integration tests, use the following Yarn command in your terminal (within the project directory):
+1.  **Run Unit Tests:** To execute the unit and integration tests, use the following Yarn command in your terminal (within the project directory):

     ```bash
     yarn test
     ```

     This command will run all the test files located in your project (test files for can be found in `src/components/custom/__tests__` directory).

+    2.  **Run U.I Tests:** To execute the unit and integration tests, use the following Yarn command in your terminal (within the project directory):

+    ```bash
+    npx cypress open
+    ```

+    This command will bring up a browser pop-up and you follow the instructions as displayed.

 2.  **Generate Coverage Report:** To generate a code coverage report, run the below command in your terminal: